Simple monstera Leaf texture stamp for clay and soap

 Here’s our Biterswit guide with tips on how to take care of your stamps and how to use them like a pro.

-HOW TO STAMP – Little Tips & Tricks :)
+HOW TO STAMP ON CLAY – Little Tips & Tricks :)

 - Super easy!
 Your clay is ready to stamp when it’s still soft and shapeable—not too dry.
 It should be soft or at a leather-hard stage so the stamp can sink in nicely.
 You’ll figure out the sweet spot with a bit of trial and error depending on your clay type, moisture, and room conditions.